A WORD ABOUT PROLOTHERAPY

 It is also important to remember that diet and lifestyle choices also affect the overall recovery process.
 Nutritional deficiencies are epidemic in our modern society and this affects our overall health and, thus, the healing of ligaments and tendons.
 Ligaments require proper vitamins, minerals, amino acids, and collagen formation for repair, and proper diet and nutrition is imperative for healing to occur.
 Similarly, lack of proper hydration will hinder healing and cause ligaments to shrink.
 It is recommended that you drink at least 6-8 glasses of water per day.

 Lack of sleep is another significant component of chronic pain and chronic pain is a strong factor in sleep disruption.
 Chronic pain affects cortisol levels (a response to stress the body perceives-affecting the adrenal glands).
 When cortisol goes up, the feeling of restlessness and insomnia occur.
 The secretion of cortisol stops when the pain cycle is stopped.
 Other benefits of deep restful sleep is that it produces growth hormone which is released from the pituitary gland and is anabolic (which means growth and repair) so here this is a good thing too.

 Prolotherapy requires an experienced and skilled physician:

 Patients who receive prolotherapy have a goal of obtaining pain relief from their disease or injury.
 Your prolotherapy physician should be experienced in the art and science of prolotherapy and the regenerative medicine technology that uses prolotherapy.
 Dr. Mahl spent close to 3 years in study and Mentorship/Fellowship with Dr. Alvin Stein to learn how to perform these injections.
-He is now a recognized expert in the field, often teaching other physicians how to perform prolotherapy treatments including regenerative treatments such as those with stem cells and PRP too.
+He is now a recognized expert in the field, often teaching other physicians how to perform prolotherapy treatments including regenerative treatments such as those with Cell Therapy and PRP too.